 4. Physical transportation of generators

 It’s worth checking if these generators are easily portable.
 Check if the units can be loaded on a heavy vehicle and if it has features like lifting eyes or forklift slots.
+If you’re looking for something lighter, then an inverter generator would be best for you, although more expensive.
+Wondering whether to choose a conventional or inverter?
+Do your research to learn more.
 If you intend to use multiple generators, it’s also worth checking if they can be stacked for ready access purposes.

 While most warranties are standard, there may be slight variations depending on the brand and type of generator you purchase.
 Ensure to read the contents of the warranty including duration and coverage to ensure you can contact the manufacturers should there be a faulty product early on after the purchase.